mcwg/mcwg.github.io/Applied7eResources/sec1-3/index.md

 These resources are copyrighted ©*2020 John Wiley & Sons*.

-**Note:** The following links will only work if
+**Note:** Some of the links have restricted access.
+They will work only if
 1. you are logged into github with your browser (login [here](https://github.com/login) and return to this site), and
-2. we have given your github user access to the ConceptTest repository.
+2. we have given your github user access to the files.

 **If you do not have access, you will get a 404 "file not found" error.**

 Contact us  at **mcwg.contact@gmail.com** to get access.

 ## Ideas for In-Class Activities